Fenqihu Old Street: Bentos, Bamboo & Fireflies in Alishan Region

 My friends with Alishan Forest Railway trains at Fenqihu station

-While the train is slower and more expensive than the bus, it’s an iconic Taiwan experience and less likely to make you feel sick.
-However, it’s extremely popular and must be booked here starting from 15 days in advance, 6 AM to midnight Taiwan time only.
+While the train is slower and more expensive than the bus, it’s an iconic Taiwan experience and less likely to make you feel sick (compared to bus or driving).

 During cherry blossom season (March to April) it can be especially hard to get tickets.